 In conjunction with caving organisations (ASF, CEGSA, VSA), develop a detailed code of conduct for people visiting sites containing bats to minimise levels of human disturbance.
 This code needs to fully assess the risk of disturbance to the bats for all proposed activities.
 The national code governing caving behaviour and the Minimal Impact Caving Code developed by the Australian Speleological Federation Inc. could form the basis of this code of conduct.
 Proactively promote this code of conduct both within the caving community and more broadly with the general public.
-Develop and publicise a hygiene protocol for White-nosed Syndrome outlining hygiene requirements when moving between caves, including for cavers travelling from the USA, Canada or Europe.
+Develop a hygiene protocol for White-nosed Syndrome outlining hygiene requirements when moving between caves, including for cavers travelling from the USA, Canada or Europe.
+Publicise this protocol through the international cave/karst community, especially when planning visits to Australia.

-Implementation partners: DEWNR, DELWP, ASF, CEGSA, VSA
+Implementation partners: DEW, DELWP, ASF, CEGSA, VSA, DEDJTR